 not use the command form, the imperative (even

-though you studied it).
+though I studied it).
 Instead just say “Favor de no fumar,”

 “Favor de decirme,” “Favor de enseñarme,”